 Discover Pinotage Wine, South Africa’s Signature Grape Variety

-Pinotage really is a bit of an anomaly in that it’s a grape variety that is ‘somewhat’ native to South Africa — thanks to France.
+Pinotage is a bit of an anomaly in that it’s a grape variety that is ‘somewhat’ native to South Africa — thanks to France.
 Yes, I know that doesn’t make sense.
 Early on in my wine education I related it to the Brits sending all of their prisoners to Australia and accidentally creating a country.

 In reality, Pinotage is a cross between Pinot Noir (Red Burgundy) and Cinsault, a Southern French grape that itself is known as Hermitage in South Africa.